bdlukaa/fluent_ui/README.md

 Different behaviors can be selected when the width of the `CommandBarItem` widgets exceeds the constraints, as determined by the specified `CommandBarOverflowBehavior`, including dynamic overflow (putting primary items into the secondary area on overflow), wrapping, clipping, scrolling, and no wrapping (will overflow).

 The horizontal and vertical alignment can also be customized via the `mainAxisAlignment` and `crossAxisAlignment` properties.
+The main axis alignment respects current directionality.

 A `CommandBarCard` can be used to create a raised card around a `CommandBar`.
 While this is not officially part of the Fluent design language, the concept is commonly used in the Office desktop apps for the app-level command bar.